Performance Review Culture: How Employee Evaluations Shape Organizations, Distort Behavior, and Why Everyone Hates Them

 In an annual review, a manager is supposed to evaluate twelve months of performance.
 In practice, the manager most clearly remembers the most recent two to three months.
 An employee who performed brilliantly for nine months and poorly for three months (at the end of the year) will receive a worse review than an employee who performed poorly for nine months and brilliantly for three months (at the end of the year)--despite the first employee's objectively superior overall performance.

 Recency bias is not merely a theoretical concern.
 Research by Professors Murphy and Cleveland demonstrated that recency effects significantly distort performance ratings, with performance in the most recent quarter receiving disproportionate weight regardless of overall performance patterns.
+This is a textbook example of how measurement changes behavior--once employees learn the review calendar, they adjust behavior accordingly rather than performing consistently.

 Political Gaming